d-plaindoux/tyasta/README.md

 eval↑ (e :@: e′) d = vapp (eval↑ e d) (eval↓ e′ d)
 ```

-In fact, the evaluation of `e` (or `e'`) returns a result with an unknown size.
+In fact, the evaluation of `e` (or `e′`) returns a result with an unknown size.
 For instance, we can have a divergent program like:

 ```
 let rec f x = f x
 ```

 which never terminates.
-So the effect linked to the result type is `Div` and this reflect a possible infinite computation and
+So the effect linked to the result type is `Dv` (for divergent) and this reflect a possible infinite computation
-that's fine.
+and that's fine.

 ### 6am: Evaluation and finite set